quietgiant/kurtistaylor.me/README.md

 ## To run
 Run the `run` shell script

-## If receiving "Failed to listen on localhost:8080 (reason: Address already in use)" from PHP local server bind
+## If receiving "address already in use" exceptions from PHP local server bind
-run `ps` to see running php processes
+Run `ps` to see running php processes and use `kill` to end them.
+Alternatively, use `pkill -9 php`.
-`kill` above processes